Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 Click on the video above to hear about Laura’s experience with Writer’s Relief!

-Our latest Featured Client, Laura Schulkind, does it all.
+Our Featured Client, Laura Schulkind, does it all.
 Poetry, short stories, even a novel—Laura has tackled them all with skill and success.
 Her poetry, while often light and conversational, also addresses powerful, universal topics such as human nature and interpersonal relationships.
 In her prose, Laura’s characters are flawed and three-dimensional to the point that they seem like real people; after just a few paragraphs, readers become deeply invested in the shockingly realistic dialogue between parents and their children, quarreling coworkers, etc. Laura’s work has appeared in Schuylkill Valley Journal of the Arts, Talking River, and other great literary journals.

 In Laura Schulkind’s Own Words